Labour hire company fined $50k over fatality

 The Statutory Liability section of the Policy was triggered.
 Indemnity was granted for the fine and for defence costs.

-If you don’t already buy management liability insurance to protect your business, please contact me for a no obligation quote.
+If you don’t already buy management liability insurance to protect your business, contact RCSA Insurance for a no obligation quote.